muziejus/javascripting-english-major/2-calculator.md

 ### Null/Undefined

+Sometimes we deal with a lack of information, instead of information we understand as a datum.
+There are two main reasons JavaScript understands that lack, through an object called “null” and a data type called “undefined.”

+Null is an object that indicates the lack of information.
+Say you’re filling out a questionnaire online and you left the last few questions unanswered but still pressed “Submit.”
+The answered questions would be strings or numbers, probably.
+But how should the computer understand the unanswered questions?
+The number zero doesn’t seem right.
+Nor does a blank string.
+In this case, it makes sense to register that lack of answers with null.

+Undefined, on the other hand, is for information that we do not yet have.
+Using the questionnaire example again, all of the answers are undefined until you press “Submit” and send them to the computer, where it can then decide what to do with them, by turning them into strings, numbers, or just null.

+But now you’re definitely ready to start add up some numbers in JavaScript.

 ## Using JavaScript as a Calculator

 You learned a comparison operator in the previous section, `===`, and you’ll